BeanstalkFarms/Beanstalk/DEVELOPER.md

 ### Subgraphs

 You don't need to run the subgraphs locally unless you're working on those components.
+If you are using Anvil with the local subgraph node, include the `--disable-block-gas-limit` option when starting Anvil to avoid issues when indexing.

 ### UI